 The Advance design (at the top) was voted the third best out of all Australian flag redesigns in public polling.
 I will leave it up to the reader to decide which designs are the best.

 As with all design, the how and the why is more important than the what.
 I used the same process as my New Zealand flag designs so I’ll just summarise that here.

 After that, the article lists each of my proposals.

 The reason why a lot of existing Australian flag proposals suck is because they don’t have a proper methodology.
 I didn’t want to just sit down and design a good Australian flag.
 This is short-sighted and only reflects my own preferences.
-I want to design the Australian flag, not an Australian flag.
+I want to design the new Australian flag, not a new Australian flag.

 This research included studying every single existing Australian flag proposal, noting the common features, reading all the feedback and analysing why some designs were more popular than others.
 I also looked at Australian themed insignia, logos and graphics.
 Finally, I consulted surveys and campaigns.

 By collating all the commentary behind existing proposals, I listed all the common mistakes so I could transcend them all.
 You can read more about these in the main article The Six Little-Known Deal-Breakers of Bad Flag Design which was presented to NAVA and won an award.

 - Generally bad flag design – Too complicated, too many colours or elements, irrelevant symbolism and so on.

 - Looks like a logo, not a flag – By far the most common.
 A flag should actually look like a flag, not a corporate logo stuck into a rectangle.